 Signatories will set individual targets, report on progress and collaborate to deliver group targets at national level, contributing to global priorities for the sector.
-Against a 2019 baseline, each signatory business placing products on the market will work towards the following targets by 2030:
+Against a 2019 baseline,

 - Reduce the aggregate greenhouse gas footprint of new products by 50%, sufficient to limit global warming to 1.5°C in line with the Paris Agreement on climate change and achieving Net Zero by 2050 at the latest. - Reduce the aggregate water footprint of new products sold by 30%.